-- 3.11 Ofcom records complaints received against any provider in the UK.
+- 3.11 Ofcom records complaints received by it against any provider in the UK.
 The size of each individual provider varies greatly, as does the number of complaints received.
-As a result, to ensure that this report covers as many providers as reasonably practicable, we adopt a criterion to help us decide which providers are included in the report. - 3.12 Specifically, following a review, from Q2 2014 onwards this report now generally includes complaints data for those providers which, for the service being reported have a market share of 1.5% or more in the relevant market. - 3.13 For providers included in the reporting for periods before Q2 2014, we have not retrospectively adjusted the previous publication criteria for inclusion (i.e. having a 4% market share and regular generation of at least 30 complaints per month).
-Therefore, the previous criteria continues to apply to that reporting, In addition, a provider will generally be removed from the report if, from Q2 2014 onward, its market share has dropped below 1.5% for four consecutive quarters. - 3.14 This encompasses the providers set out in Table 1 below.
-Together, these providers account for over 90% of each market covered.
+As a result, to ensure that this report covers as many providers as reasonably practicable, we adopt a criterion to help us decide which providers are included in the report. - 3.12 Specifically, following a review,36 from Q2 2014 onwards this report now generally includes complaints data37 for those providers which, for the service being reported, have a market share of 1.5% or more in the relevant market. - 3.13 For providers included in the reporting for periods before Q2 2014, we have not retrospectively adjusted the previous generally applied publication criteria for inclusion (i.e. having a 4% market share and regular generation of at least 30 complaints per month).
+Therefore, the previous criteria still apply to those reports.
+In addition, a provider will generally38 be removed from the report if, from Q2 2014 onward, its market share has dropped below 1.5% for four consecutive quarters. - 3.14 This encompasses the providers set out in Table 1 below.
+Together, these providers account for over 90% of each market covered.39

-&lt;sup>34 See our Q2 2014 report for further detail.
+36 See our Q2 2014 report for further detail.

-&lt;sup>35 In the absence of exceptional circumstances, in which, should they apply, we may take a different approach.
+37 In the absence of exceptional circumstances, in which, should they apply, we may take a different approach.

-&lt;sup>36 In the absence of exceptional circumstances.
+38 In the absence of exceptional circumstances.

-$^{37}$ At least 94% of market for fixed lines, 97% for fixed broadband, 99% for pay monthly mobile telephony and 90% for pay TV.
+39 At least 94% of market for fixed lines, 97% for fixed broadband, 99% for pay monthly mobile telephony and 90% for pay TV.